- 1 pound ground beef

 - 3 cups (12 ounces) shredded part-skim mozzarella cheese, divided

 - In a large skillet over medium heat, cook and crumble beef and sausage until no longer pink; drain.
 Add next seven ingredients.
 Bring to a boil.
 Reduce heat; simmer, uncovered, 1 hour, stirring occasionally.
+Adjust seasoning with additional salt and pepper, if desired.

 - Meanwhile, in a large bowl, lightly beat eggs.
 Add parsley; stir in cottage cheese, ricotta and Parmesan cheese.